Pylons/pyramid/docs/designdefense.rst

   to either replace the larger component entirely or turn knobs on the default implementation of the larger component, no one understands when (or whether) they should ever override the larger component entrirely.
-This results, over time, in a "rusting together" of the larger "replaceable" component and the framework itself, because people come to depend on the availability of the default component in order just to turn its knobs.
+This results, over time, in a rusting together of the larger "replaceable" component and the framework itself, because people come to depend on the availability of the default component in order just to turn its knobs.
 The default component effectively becomes part of the framework, which entirely subverts the goal of making it replaceable.
-In Pyramid, typically if a component is replaceable, it will itself have no knobs (it will be "solid state").
+In Pyramid, typically if a component is replaceable, it will itself have no knobs (it will be solid state).
 If you want to influence behavior controlled by that component, you will replace the component instead of turning knobs attached to the component.